Background Image of birds flying on a purple background

 Hi!
 I'm Ishaa Vinod Chopra

 Ishaa is pursuing a Thesis for a Master of Science in Critical Family and Kinship Studies with an Interdisciplinary focus on Gender, Sexualities and Bodies at the University of Guelph, Canada.
-Her academic background spans Performing Arts and Early Childhood Education.
-As an artist-scholar, her work has been featured in York University’s thesis film ‘Unfinished’, Workman Arts Organization programming, Rendezvous with Madness and Stella’s Place film festivals.
+She has a Diploma and Honours Degree in Early Childhood Education from George Brown College.
+Her academic background spans Performing Arts in Indian Folk, Latin dance and Indian Classical dance of Kathak; she was trained under Guru Pta.
+Maneesha Sathe and now Prajakta Dravid- founder of Kathak school- Ātmikā in Toronto.

 "I realize that however far one attempts to flee, there is no place to escape from your own mind and thoughts.
 Wherever you go, your brain goes with you, your mind accompanies you.”